-Our work in relation to our VFM conclusion for 2016/17 is still under way, and we have therefore not yet issued our opinions in relation to the 2016/17 accounts.
-Until we have completed our consideration of these matters, we are unable to certify that we have completed the audit of the accounts in accordance with the requirements of the Local Audit and Accountability Act 2014.
+The audit cannot be formally concluded and an audit certificate issued as we are completing our work on the value for money conclusion.
+Until we have completed our work, we are unable to certify that we have completed the audit of the accounts in accordance with the requirements of the Local Audit and Accountability Act 2014.